Julie-mg/Projet-ELM/README.md

 ## Running the Application

-To run the application, install Elm and use the following command in the root directory of the project:
+To run the application, install Elm, clone this Git repository into your computer and use the following command in the cloned repository of the project:

 `elm reactor`